apache/cordova-docs/docs/en/edge/guide/project-settings/index.md

 ### `<content>`

 This element defines your application's start page relative to the project's standard web assets root folder.
-The default is `index.html`.
+This element is optional, the default is `index.html`.